by Donald Marmara, Somatic Psychotherapist, Artarmon, Sydney

 What is Core Development’s approach?

-I approach counselling and psychotherapy as learning rather than pathological processes.
+I approach therapy as learning rather than pathological processes.

 This means that, rather than looking for what’s wrong with you, I look for what needs to happen for you to have the quality of life that you want, and how we can work together to enable you to achieve this.